CrunchyData/postgres-operator/docs/content/custom-resources/_index.md

 ### Create a PostgreSQL Cluster

 The fundamental workflow for interfacing with a PostgreSQL Operator Custom Resource Definition is for creating a PostgreSQL cluster.
-However, this is also one of the most complicated workflows to go through, as there are several Kubernetes objects that need to be created prior to using this method.
-These
-include:
+There are several that a PostgreSQL cluster requires to be deployed, including:

 - Secrets
   - Information for setting up a pgBackRest repository